 Callaway has made an admirable effort to represent different parts of speech and to avoid typical alphabet book fodder in their word choices.
 While some of the vocabulary (e.g., cooperate, demolish, gargantuan, hilarious) is likely beyond preschoolers new to the alphabet and intended instead for elementary-age kids, other words (e.g., kind, rainstorm, sticky, umbrella, zipper) are accessible for the youngest users.

-Available for iPad, iPhone, and iPod touch running iOS 5.0 or later; $5.99
+Available for iPad, iPhone, and iPod touch (requires iOS 5.0 or later); $5.99.
+Recommended for preschool users.